-- 1. If planning to travel with dependent minors on a study away program, by six months prior to the program start date, the program leader must provide written notification to the Program Manager.
-The notification must include the following: - name(s) and age(s) of the accompanying dependent minors and dates of their travel - description of steps that will be taken to ensure that accompanying dependent minors will not disrupt the academic and intercultural experience of PLU students enrolled in the study away program - a statement outlining back-up plans in the event of the following three scenarios: the program leader must respond to a program emergency, the program leader requires emergency medical attention, the minor requires emergency medical attention. - 2.
-The notification will be reviewed by the Wang Center Executive Director and program administrators as appropriate for consideration of liability implications.
-Final written approval will be sent out between three and five months prior to the program start date.
+- 1. If planning to travel with minors on a study away program, by two months prior to the program start date, the program leader must provide written notification to Megan Grover, Assistant Director and Short-Term Study Away Program Manager, Wang Center for Global Education at megan.grover@plu.edu.
+The notification must include the following: - name(s) and age(s) of the accompanying minors and dates of their travel - description of steps that will be taken to ensure that accompanying minors will not disrupt the academic and intercultural experience of PLU students enrolled in the study away program - a statement outlining back-up plans in the event of the following three scenarios: the program leader must respond to a program emergency, the program leader requires emergency medical attention, the minor requires emergency medical attention - statement that outlines what travel arrangements, if any, the Wang Center will make for accompanying minors - 2.
+The notification will be reviewed by the appropriate Wang Center staff for consideration of liability implications and final written approval that will be sent out by no later than one month prior to the program start date.